AdaCore/training_material/courses/gnat_project_facility/030_project_properties.rst

            ...
         end Release;

-+ Only one per project
++ Only one object directory per project

-  + When extending a parent project
++ If :ada:`Child` extends project :ada:`Parent` and then building :ada:`Child`

-    + Child's object directory contains output for source not already compiled in parent
+    + For any source that exists only in :ada:`Parent` but has not been compiled, it's object files will appear in the :ada:`Child` object directory

 ----------------------
 Executable Directory